BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/about.md

 ![alt text](../assets/images/About_Photo.jpg)

 As you continue to grow through your experiences in the club, you will see large payoffs as part of the team-based exerience.
 You will learn to apply principles of design, leadership, teamwork, manufacturing, mission development, performance measurement, and much more.
 Members of this club have gone on to pursue graduate degrees at high-ranking universities, fill competitive positions in industry, and overall become influential leaders in the field of aerospace.
 Join us and be part of this unique opportunity to become more than you could on your own.
-What are you waiting for?

 ### Weekly Zoom Meetings:
 5pm on Thursdays